Ranked #1 Children's Hospital by U.S. News & World Report

 Support the hospital with a donation that helps kids get the care they need.

-During the stretching phase, children are kept on a ventilator and are heavily sedated and often motionless, so they do not tear the traction sutures.
 The esophagus will grow an average of 1 to 2 millimeters per day on each end.
-When the ends are close enough together, the child is returned to the operating room and the esophagus is repaired.
+When the ends are close enough together, your child is returned to the operating room and the esophagus is repaired.
 Even the very longest gaps respond to growth stimulus, so a child with a very long gap can expect to be connected.

-If the Foker process is not ideal, the EA/TEF may be treated using a jejunal nterposition.
-In Jejunal Interposition surgeons use a section of the jejunum (the middle part of the small intestine) as a replacement for the missing section of esophagus.
+If the Foker process is not ideal, you child’s EA/TEF may be treated using a jejunal interposition.
+In Jejunal Interposition, our surgeons will use a section of the jejunum (the middle part of the small intestine) as a replacement for the missing section of esophagus.

-This works because the jejunum is thin enough to be placed behind the trachea, mimicking the course of an esophagus and doesn't dilate or "kink" in the manner of a transposed colon segment, so no surgical revisions are required.
+This works because the jejunum is thin enough to be placed behind the trachea, just like the esophagus.
+It also doesn't dilate or "kink" like a transposed colon segment might, so no surgical revisions are required.

 If the two ends of the esophagus can be connected, there may be further surgeries required after this point to repair esophageal leaks or to remove sections of the esophagus that have become severely narrowed with scar tissue.

-Also, children often require an operation for gastroesophageal reflux (backflow of gastric contents up into the esophagus), called a Nissen fundoplication.
+Also, your child may require an operation for gastroesophageal reflux (backflow of gastric contents up into the esophagus), called a Nissen fundoplication.
 In this procedure the upper part of the stomach is wrapped around the lower end of the esophagus and stitched in place to provide resistance to gastric contents flowing up into the esophagus.
 This surgery is needed because the lower portion of the esophagus in infants and children born with EA does not have the normal muscle movements (peristalsis) to push fluids and food down the esophagus into the stomach.
-Unfortunately, attempts to increase the resistance of contents in the stomach from flowing back up into the esophagus also produce resistance for fluid and food going down the esophagus in the normal direction, which can result in difficulty swallowing.

 The future of pediatrics will be forged by thinking differently, breaking paradigms and joining together in a shared vision of tackling the toughest challenges before us.”